nikandfor/skiplist/README.md

 * Minimal number of allocs
 * Effective + optimized
 * It can be used with any types and custom Less function
-* Elements can or can not repeats.
-If elements can repeat, than Get and Del operate on first occurance.
+* Elements can or can not repeat.
+If elements repeat, than Get and Del operate on first occurance.
 Put inserts after all equal elements.
-(See RepeatedOrder test)
+(See `RepeatedOrder` test)
 * less than 300 LOC on main file
 * There is code generator that replaces `interface{}` to `underlying_type` for even better results
 * There are some ready to use Less functions